Identity Design, Information Design

 Jewelry Design, Speculative Design

-Push x Pull is a part of a series of fabricated objects for my degree project about emotional distances.
+Push x Pull is part of a series of fabricated objects for my degree project about emotional distances.

 UI/UX, User Research